MicrosoftDocs/fabric-docs/docs/data-warehouse/transactions.md

 ---
-title: Transactions, inserting and modifying data in warehouse tables using SSMS
+title: Transactions for inserting and modifying data in Synapse Data Warehouse tables.
-description: Learn how to use transactions and how to modify data in warehouse tables with SSMS. ms.reviewer: wiassaf ms.author: kecona
+description: Learn how to use transactions and how to insert and modify data in Synapse Data Warehouse tables. ms.reviewer: wiassaf ms.author: kecona
 author: KevinConanMSFT